lrivallain/git-book-kubernetes/content/setup-a-powerful-kubernetes-client/octant.md

 ---
-description: >-
+title: Octant
+weight: 50
+---

 Octant is a tool for developers to understand how applications run on a Kubernetes cluster
----

 # Octant